Take a closer look at our resident orcas

 The Southern Resident Orcas are the most prevalently seen orcas around San Juan Island, and have been continually studied since 1976.
 All of the work leading to orca identification culminated in the now well-known Center for Whale Research, based on the west side of San Juan Island.
 The Center for Whale Research is dedicated to censusing, identifying and conserving the Southern Resident Killer Whales.

-Still hope for this endangered species
+There's still hope for this endangered species

 San Juan Safaris dedicates itself to respectful wildlife viewing and teaching guests about the Southern Resident Killer Whales so that every person that joins us becomes an advocate for the orcas and the Salish Sea.
+A portion of every ticket purchased for a whale watch and wildlife tour with us is donated to the above organizations.